 Since the mass production of waterproof clothes with Gore-Tex material started some 50 years ago, there have been many developments in the so-called waterproof breathable fabrics.

-Water-repellent fabrics are obtained using specific finishing hydrophobic treatments.
+Water-repellent textiles are obtained using specific finishing hydrophobic treatments.
 Thanks to the impregnation with these hydrophobic treatments, water repellency offers light rain resistance.

-The most frequent use of waterproof and/or water-repellent fabrics is in the clothing industry.
+The most frequent use of such fabrics is in the clothing industry.
 Due to the complex requirements of the users (protection, comfort, functionality, etc.), waterproof fabrics must have a sum of properties that ensure the multifunctional characteristics of the garment.
 The level of performance of the waterproof and water-repellent materials used for clothing is determined by two groups of factors: